-Handing theatre on, and supporting and learning from others is key to creative theatre making.
-At Theatre Absolute we have a proud track record for encouraging and nurturing other artists and independent companies, whether emerging or mid-career.
+Handing theatre on, supporting and learning from others is key to creative theatre making.
+At Theatre Absolute we have a proud track record for encouraging and nurturing other artists and makers, whether just starting out, volunteering, or at any career level.
 We all learn from one another and fantastic collaborations can occur.
 Over the years we have worked with some fabulous people.

 Our current associates are listed below.
 Find them, check them out, whatever their field of work know that these people are talented, hard working and inspire us!

 Ashley James Brown – Ashley is an internationally respected electronic artist and developer based in Coventry working at the intersection of design and code.
 As a creative technologist, Ashley works in collaboration with many cultural organisations, private businesses, collaborations, groups and individual artists to realise their creative potential with technology.
 Either directly as the creator of technology enabled experiences, or as a consultant, Ashley has over 7 years experience working with a wide variety of software and hardware, often at the cutting edge of digital technology.
-His work has involved producing immersive theatre shows, gallery installations, outdoor locative games, augmented devices and interactive experiences, like video games as CSGO you can play using ranking sites as http://mycsgoboosting.com/guides/how-to-rank-up-in-csgo to improve faster.
+His work has involved producing immersive theatre shows, gallery installations, outdoor locative games, augmented devices and interactive experiences.

 Within his own practice Ashley explores shared emotive experiences using technology as his medium to create his own digital playgrounds.
 Often playful and always interactive his works involves code, sound and objects that invoke real world feelings that go beyond staring at screens.
 He produces and performs electronic music and has scored several short dance films and performances as well as his output on various international record labels.
 Ashley also teaches and lectures across the country to a variety of age groups and is passionate about engaging people in computer programming through a visual arts approach.

-Helen Delaney – Helen is a founder Shop Keeper volunteer and organiser at the Shop Front Theatre since it opened in 2009.
-Helen co-ordinates front of house and box office duties and supports new volunteers at the Shop Front.
-Other work apart from the Shop Front Theatre includes sports coach and mentor and working as a marketing and sales coordinator at ACGO, Coventry.
+Helen Delaney – Helen is the volunteer co-ordinator at the Shop Front Theatre.
+Helen is responsible for front of house and box office duties and supports and guides new volunteers.
+Other work apart from the Shop Front Theatre includes being a sports coach mentor.
+Helen is also a Coventry allotment holder.
 Apart from the Shop Front Theatre, Cornwall is one of her favourite places.

 Miriam Grace Edwards – Miriam was a member of The Chester Gateway Youth Theatre before going on to train at The Birmingham Theatre School.
 Theatre credits include ‘Midland Creative in association with The Belgrade Theatre’ (The Hundred Years’ War-National Tour), ‘Theatre Absolute’ (Powder), MAC (Epiphany), Tea and Tenacity (First Do No Harm), The Belgrade Theatre (Unplugged), Pendle Productions (Flesh and Blood), DT Productions (Jeffrey Bernard is Unwell-National tour), Blue Orange Arts (Dracula), Opus Theatre Company (The Importance of Being Earnest-National tour, Chip Off The Block-National tour, Rattle of a Simple Man-regional tour), Ay Mango Theatre (A Woman Of No Importance), Rogue Play (Measure for Measure).
 During training Miriam played Linda in ‘Brave New World’, Queen Margaret in ‘Richard III’, Julie in ‘Playing By The Rules’ and Prospero in ‘The Tempest’.
 Film/TV/Radio credits include Extracts from Powder for BBC Radio, 50 Ways to Lose Your Lover for Current TV, Inspector Drake; The Seagull (Flying Ducks), Red (Met Film School).
 Miriam is a voice over artist and her voice has been used for adverts, computer games and cartoons.
 Miriam hosted Jazz Sessions on Rhubarb Radio-a local independent radio station.